 March 2017: I couldn't seem to get an old Celestron 8 and bring myself to put a Vixen or Losmandy bar on it and use it on my Losmandy GM-8 mount.
 I kept feeling sorry for them and kept them intact or found forks and tripods for them.
 This telescope doesn't even have holes to use for mounting it in a set of forks, so problem solved!
 But that's it!
 I've gone from no Celestron 8's to three in a matter of weeks.
 No more telescopes!
 Well...I did get a set of old C8 forks in perfect condition with the tripod and wedge from Colorado...so...
 It WOULD be a shame to let that set of forks go to waste.2017-03-16: First Flat Light (Bates)

 March 2017 again: The last telescope I'll ever buy.
 Again.
 Got a used 1992 Celestron 5 Plus from Iowa City.
 This will be my ultra goto scope.
-The problem is that it doesn't solve the extra set of C8 forks problem.2017-04-05: First Relight (Sedona)
+The problem is that it doesn't solve the extra set of C8 forks problem, and it's kinda small for my GM-8.2017-04-05: First Relight (Sedona)

 April 2017: Well...someone had to buy it.
 Got a used, let's call it a 2012, Celestron black C6-A-XLT in perfect condition.
 THIS will be my ultra goto scope seeing as how I bought a Meade LX70 mount to go with it.
 If I can stay away from the classified ads this will for sure be my last telescope.
 This still doesn't solve the lonely C8 fork problem, though...which I managed to find a tripod and wedge for.
 Darn those classified ads.
 They just won't leave me alone.2017-04-15: Another First Relight And Other Stuff (Walter)